woa-vayu/POCOX3Pro-Guides/guide/English/dualboot-en.md

 ### Setup - Android
 - Download and install the **M3K WoA Helper** app, then open it and grant it root access.
-- Download the **UEFI image** for your panel and place it inside the folder named `UEFI` in your internal storage.
+- Download the **Secure Boot UEFI image** for your panel and place it inside the folder named `UEFI` in your internal storage.
 - Press the `MOUNT WINDOWS` button, then download and move **StA_Installer_vayu.exe** to the newly created `Windows` folder in your internal storage.
 - Return to the M3K WoA Helper app and press `QUICKBOOT TO WINDOWS`.